CedricChnfr/portfolio/_posts/Courses/2024-10-03-middleware-iot.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Mastered the fundamentals of middleware solutions for IoT and the implementation of communication protocols.
 However, more focus on the practical application of OneM2M would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices for IoT middleware.
+- **Skills to Develop**: Need to deepen knowledge in edge computing and its integration with IoT middleware.

 ### D.III.
 Balance Sheet